ravikant-diwakar/AgriSens/README.md

 - **Plant Disease Identification :** Employs convolutional neural networks (CNNs) to detect and classify plant diseases accurately from uploaded images, enabling timely interventions.
 - **User-Friendly Interface :** Offers an intuitive interface for farmers to input relevant data and receive personalized crop recommendations and disease diagnosis.
 - **Today's Weather Forecast :** Provides real-time weather insights on temperature, humidity, and more, enabling farmers to plan their farming activities with precision.
-- **Explore Crop Planning :** Guides farmers in planning crop planting schedules for optimal productivity based on soil quality, weather, and other essential factors.
+- **Smart Farming Guide :** Guides farmers in planning crop planting schedules for optimal productivity based on soil quality, weather, and other essential factors.

 ---
 # Crop Recommendation Model